 Paying for your international education is more than just paying for your courses.
 You must also consider your living expenses such as room and board, medical expenses, and travel costs, among other often unforeseen expenditures.
 It’s best to have some money set aside to cover your day-to-day expenses.

-Many universities issue scholarships or tuition waivers for students for just about any area of interest or need, from athletics to academic merit.
+Many universities issue funding or tuition waivers for students for just about any area of interest or need, from athletics to academic merit.
 Remember to check to see if any courses you took back home have transferable credits, and don’t forget to ask your advisors about on-campus employment options once you arrive.

 And finally, if appropriate, you may want to ask grandma and grandpa if they can help.
 According to the Migration Policy Institute, 56% of international students received most of their education funding personally or from their families in the 2019-20 school year.